Ribcollar

 • Tubes no longer reliable in operational use

-What a RIB retube usually involves
+What RIB tube replacement usually involves

 • Initial review of the boat and existing tube condition

-• Removal of the old tube system
+• Removal of the old tube, collar or sponson system

 • Inspection of hull flange or attachment area